-Recently, I’ve noticed a growing number of serious writing workshops for teens.
-A lot of communities offer one-day young writers workshops, but my focus here is on longer workshops, retreats and writing camps.
+This list features writing workshops and writing conferences for teens and children.
+Many communities offer one-day young writers workshops, but my focus here is on longer workshops, retreats, writing camps, and events that give young writers the opportunity to work with literary agents and editors.
 Many of these events are run by college-level instructors or publishing professionals: editors, agents, and published authors.
 Nothing like this was available in my youth, and how I wish it had been!
 Maybe it wouldn’t have taken me so long to fall in love with writing.

 Application deadlines can be well in advance of the events.
 Some workshops offer scholarships, and some have strict application requirements.
 Limited spaces may fill quickly, so mark these events on your calendar and keep a eye out for registration announcements.
 I’ll add more events as information becomes available.
 Please spread the word about this list to your local schools, libraries, churches and other organization where future authors might be discovered!

 To make it easier for you to keep up with new additions to this and the other conference pages, I’ve added a Subscribe to Updates feature on the sidebar.